 Exercise is one of the few activities that raises dopamine, norepinephrine, and serotonin simultaneously.
 For the ADHD brain, regular intense exercise can meaningfully raise your dopamine baseline, reducing the drive toward compulsive stimulation.

-This isn’t about running marathons.
 Even 20 to 30 minutes of activity that gets your heart rate up can shift your neurochemistry for hours afterward.
-Strength training, running, swimming, martial arts, cycling: pick whatever you’ll actually do consistently.
-The best exercise for ADHD is the one that’s stimulating enough that you don’t get bored.
+Strength training, running, swimming, martial arts, and cycling can all work if you can do them consistently.
+The best exercise for ADHD is the one that is stimulating enough to repeat.
 For more on using physical movement to interrupt urges in the moment, see physical resets that interrupt urges.

 External accountability

 ADHD brains struggle with self-monitoring.
-You might set a firm intention in the morning and completely forget it by evening, not because you don’t care, but because ADHD impairs working memory and the ability to hold long-term goals in active awareness.
+You might set a firm intention in the morning and lose track of it by evening because ADHD impairs working memory and the ability to hold long-term goals in active awareness.

 External accountability fills this gap.
 An accountability partner, a recovery group, a daily check-in system: these provide the external structure that the ADHD brain needs to stay on track.
 The key is consistency and frequency.
 A weekly check-in isn't enough for ADHD.
 Daily contact works better.